JasonTheWanger/similarItemSearch/README.md

   - Tokenize and extract a title embedding from the product title (with truncation to handle token limits).
   - Combine the image and title embeddings (default is a simple average) and normalize the result.
   - Save the image embeddings, title embeddings, and combined (final) embeddings to `.npy` files.
+  - The final embedding is averaged from the image and the corresponding text title.
   - Save the corresponding posting IDs to `image_ids.txt`.

 ### Step 3: FAISS Similarity Search and Submission Generation